Periodontitis is inflammation and infection of the ligaments and bones that support the teeth.

 Some people find the removal of dental plaque from inflamed gums to be uncomfortable.
 You may need to be numb during this process.
 Bleeding and tenderness of the gums should go away within 3 to 4 weeks of treatment.

 You need to perform careful home brushing and flossing for your entire life so that the problem does not return.

 See your dentist if you have signs of gum disease.

 Good oral hygiene is the best way to prevent periodontitis.
 This includes thorough tooth brushing and flossing, and regular professional dental cleaning.
 Preventing and treating gingivitis reduces your risk of developing periodontitis.

 Dommisch H, Kebschull M. Chronic periodontitis.
 In: Newman MG, Takei HH, Klokkevold PR, Carranza FA, eds.
-Carranza's Clinical Periodontology.
-12th ed.
-St Louis, MO: Elsevier Saunders; 2015:chap 23.
+Newman and Carranza's Clinical Periodontology.
+13th ed.
+Philadelphia, PA: Elsevier; 2019:chap 27.

 Pedigo RA, Amsterdam JT.
 Oral medicine.
 In: Walls RM, Hockberger RS, Gausche-Hill M, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
 9th ed.
 Philadelphia, PA: Elsevier; 2018:chap 60.

 Reviewed By: Michael Kapner, DDS, Family and Cosmetic Dentistry, Norwalk, CT.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.